The Canadian Broadcast Hall of Fame should revoke the honour it bestowed upon Fox News personality John Roberts

 As many industry critics and journalists have noted for some time, Fox News is a news organization in name only, a network launched specifically with the goal of strengthening the fortunes of the Republican party and moving public discourse to the right.
 But Fox News's role has now taken on fatal proportions, as many of the network's pundits were echoing President Trump's downplaying the threat COVID-19 posed, in particular Sean Hannity, who referred to the virus as "a hoax."
 A recent study confirms what many predicted: that such pronouncements, made on a platform that reaches millions of Americans, would impact how they thought about the health crisis and how they would respond.
 Many didn't heed warnings about social distancing, and they are facing infection as a result.

 So egregious was Fox News's coverage that it prompted 74 journalism professors and working journalists to sign an open letter to members of the Murdoch family (the billionaires who bankroll the network), accusing Fox of wilfully spreading dangerous misinformation.
-The case against Fox News is now so potent they face an actual lawsuit over misleading coverage of the COVID-19 crisis.
+The case against Fox News is now so potent, they face an actual lawsuit over misleading coverage of the COVID-19 crisis.

 While touting itself as a patriotic, all-American institution, Fox News has a prominent Canadian connection: John Roberts, who now serves as their White House correspondent.
 Roberts cut his teeth in Canadian TV news in the '80s before leaving for the U.S. Once seen as the obvious replacement for Dan Rather, when the legendary newsman was stepping down as host of the CBS Evening News, Roberts didn't get that job, but instead moved to CNN and then Fox.